WojciechLamperski/CRUD/README.md

 The application allows users to access, and modify records regarding population in various polish districts and voivodeships via the use of endpoints (albeit in production only GET endpoints are exposed).
-The app uses H2 as its database, is hosted in AWS EC2, and implements CI/CD with Github Actions.
+The app uses H2 as its database, is hosted in AWS EC2, and implements CI/CD with GitHub Actions.

 -----------------